 9. According to the scoring templates, time faults are deducted from each of the judges' scores.
 From a layman's point of view, this scoring system entails quite a steep penalty.
 The formula for the timing faults are found in Rules 54 through 56.
 Time faults are deducted from each judge's score.
 While the penalties may seem steep, keep in mind that (1) the Cadets know from the very beginning the allowed times for speeches and the penalties involved; (2) for the prepared speeches, the Cadets have weeks of practice sessions to hone their speeches and to make sure that they speak for the appropriate amount of time; and (3) the timing lights or cards give the Cadets clues as to how much time they are taking for their speeches (this is more important for the impromptu speeches since they have not had a chance to practise).
 One of the responsibilities of the Coach, during the practice sessions, is to help the Cadets get the timing of the speeches just right.
-(This is as much a factor of the length of the speech as the the rules of competition, including the marking rubric.
+(This is as much a factor of the length of the speech as the speech at which the Cadets speak.)
+The Coach also needs to make clear that the Cadets know all the rules of competition, including the marking rubric.